hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 **Chi** was outside. there wasn't much she could see in the forest. it was still very dark. and very quiet. it was so quiet that she could hear her own heartbeat. her footsteps seemed to make no sound either.

-the opening behind her closed. no knob, no slit, not a sign one could use to enter again.
+The opening behind her closed. no knob, no slit, not a sign one could use to enter again.

 > ok, now what?